-1. The part of the revenues that will concern possible resources of funding from various bodies, whether national or international, that finance the specific activity.
+- 1. The part of the revenues that will concern possible resources of funding from various bodies, whether national or international, that finance the specific activity. - 2.
 The part of the costs associated with the implementation of the action.
-These include the compensation (salaries?) of those involved in the activity either directly or indirectly (in this case the part referring to the activity will be calculated), whether they are trainers or administrative staff, the costs for the provision and operation of the location where the activity will be offered either in physical form either in online setting.
-As well any other cost that is associated to the implementation of the activity such as consumables etc.
+These include the compensation (salaries?) of those involved in the activity either directly or indirectly (in this case the part referring to the activity will be calculated), whether they are trainers or administrative staff, the costs for the provision and operation of the location where the activity will be offered either in physical form or in an online setting. - 3.
+Any other cost that is associated with the implementation of the activity such as consumables etc.